scc-digitalhub/sdk-docs/docs/reference/runtimes/python/3-entities.md

 ##### Serving

-You can run a function using `serve` action.
-This action deploys a service on Kubernetes.
+Use the `serve` action to deploy a function as a service on Kubernetes.

 !!! warning "Service responsiveness"
-    It takes a while for the service to be ready and notified to the client.
+    It may take some time for the service to become ready and for the platform to notify the client.

-Once the service is ready, you can use the `run.invoke()` method to call the inference server.
+After the service is ready, call the inference endpoint with `run.invoke()`.
-The `invoke` method accept [`requests.request`](https://requests.readthedocs.io/en/latest/user/quickstart/#) parameters as kwargs.
-The `url` parameter is by default collected from the `run` object.
-In case you need to override it, you can use the `url` parameter.
+`run.invoke()` accepts the same keyword arguments as `requests.request`; by default the `url` is taken from the `run` object but you may override it with an explicit `url` parameter.

 ```python
 run = function.run("serve", ...)